baldawar/draft-ietf-rule-patterns/draft-ietf-patterns-protocol.md

 --- abstract

-This RFC describes patterns as supported within a matching library.
+This document describes patterns as supported within a matching libraries with the goal standardizing querying fields within data objects through an easy to express query language across many different libraries.

 --- middle

 # Introduction